py5coding/py5book/reference/py5tools_get_classpath.rst

 Description
 -----------

 Get the Java classpath.
-If the JVM has not yet started, this will be the classpath the JVM will use when it does start.
-It will also be possible to change that classpath with :doc:`py5tools_add_classpath` and :doc:`py5tools_add_jars`.
+If the JVM has not yet started, this will list the jars that have been added with :doc:`py5tools_add_classpath` and :doc:`py5tools_add_jars`.
 After the JVM has started, the classpath cannot be changed and the aformentioned functions would throw a ``RuntimeError``.
 Use :doc:`py5tools_is_jvm_running` to first determine if the JVM is running.

 Syntax
 ------